-A&CC: What are you looking forward to most at the Conference next month?
+A&CC: What are you looking forward to most at the National Arts and Crafts Conference?

 RVO: Meeting up with old friends and meeting new ones that have the same passion for the Arts and Crafts Movement is what I most look forward to each year.
 I also look forward to new insights and perspectives that are revealed during the seminar presentations.

-Ron Van Ostrand can be seen at the Omni Grove Park Inn, conducting his own workshop on Friday, February 15th – a month from now – from 8 A.M to 11 A.M at the Grove Park Inn during the National Arts & Crafts Conference.
-“Introduction to Metalworking and Jewelry-Making” will be a light “hands on” workshop designed to introduce students to tools and techniques used in the production of art metal objects and jewelry.
+Ron Van Ostrand can be seen at the Omni Grove Park Inn, conducting his own workshop on Friday, February 21st from 8 A.M to 11 A.M at the Grove Park Inn during the National Arts & Crafts Conference.
+“Small Art Metal Workshop” will be a “hands on” workshop designed to introduce students to tools and techniques used in the production of art metal objects and jewelry.

 Students can expect to learn how to implements techniques like chasing, repoussé, stamping, sawing and hammering in order to create craft keychains, pendant drops, and other small metal objects or jewelry through Van Ostrand’s knowledgeable experience and demonstrations.
 Students are encouraged to take projects in their own direction or to follow the instructor’s example.
 Each student will leave with at least one completed project.
 All materials will be provided, however tools provided will remain property of the instructor.